sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/Phishing_Setup/gophish_delivery.md

 ---

-## 🧠 Core Architectural Discovery: The Wazuh Manager Secret
+## 🧠 MITRE ATT&CK Implementation & Core Architectural Discovery: The Wazuh Manager Secret

 During this phase, we ran into a massive, fascinating technical lesson about how enterprise security software actually talks to a network.